shivangi8293/terraform-workshop/06-terraform-providers.md

 ## Azure Provider

+The Azure Provider can be used to configure infrastructure in Microsoft Azure using the Azure Resource Manager API's.

-We are going to use azure provider so it will provide us Azure resources.
+We are going to use azure provider, so it will provide us Azure resources.